Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/03 - Configuration|Change Management & Tools/README.md

 1. An exercise that covers the following operations:
   - Setting up a test harness to test and verify configuration scripts
-  - Settin up a development stack (e.g. the MEAN stack) on a VM using the `ansible` configuration tool
+  - Setting up a development stack (e.g. the MEAN stack) on a VM using the `ansible` configuration tool
+  - Setting up the ELK stack (ElasticSearch, Logstash, Kibana, with nginx reverse proxy) on a VM using the `ansible` configuration tool

 **Objectives**